Authored

-The Stewardship Culture
+The Steward Culture Framework

-Get the book
+Get the Book

 Most leaders who pick up this book say they are looking for a way to build a better culture.
 What they are actually looking for is an answer to a question they cannot quite name: how do we build an organization that holds together when everything around it is changing?

 AI has made that question urgent.
 Role-based paradigms are structurally fragile in an AI environment.
 When AI rewrites the role, the person whose identity is the role has nothing stable to stand on.
+A Steward Culture is the structural answer.
+People who have authored their identity around what they create and who they serve reach for AI the way a craftsman reaches for a better tool.
+Naturally.
+Without a policy.

 “AI is not coming for your people.
 It is coming for their job descriptions.”